 No matter what type of application you’re receiving, you’ve more than likely come across a fair share of ill-suited candidates.
-We see it for managers of grants, awards, scholarships, internships and even TV talent casting.
+We see it for managers of grants, awards, scholarships, and even TV talent casting.

 For some of our clients, this can be a relatively harmless annoyance.
 A client recently told us about a recruitment application they received with our software that boasted five years of accounting experience.
 Fabulous, for an accountancy firm.
 Not so much for tree surgeons.

 For others, it was a hassle to manage.
 A fund seeking grant applications from SMEs with less than ten employees received heaps of applications.
 Unfortunately they were from organisations not meeting the minimum requirements.
 This results in complaints from candidates who pointlessly filled out a detailed form and administrative staff wasting time manually sorting through these.

 Clients often tell us a block for them going online with their submissions is the fear that unqualified applicants will increase as a result.
 This is a fair point.

 After all with Submit.com, candidates can submit applications from anywhere on any device.
 In response, here are three sure-fire tips to decrease the number of unqualified applications you receive using Submit.com are:

 - Add a pre-screen phase to your applications

 - Automatically score applications

 Add a pre-screen phase to your applications

 We’re firm believers in the power of multiphase submissions.
 We consistently see how clients have kept applicants engaged through lengthy submission processes using this approach.
 However, you can also use it to determine the eligibility of candidates.